RISK FACTORS

 UV rays and radiation types.

-Ultraviolet B (UVB) has more energy than UVA, but a shorter wavelength.
-This means that these rays can cause sunburns and can directly damage the DNA in the skin cells.
-The majority of skin cancers are known to be caused by UVB.
+Ultraviolet B (UVB) has more energy and a shorter wavelength.
+UVB rays can cause sunburns and directly damage DNA in skin cells.
+Most skin cancers are linked to UVB exposure.

-• High-pressure xenon-mercury and xenon arc lamps, welding arcs, and plasma torches
+- High-pressure xenon-mercury lamps, xenon arc lamps, welding arcs, and plasma torches

 Many skin cancer risk factors stem from exposure.